-I’m a chemical and environmental engineer, and Cold War Warrior (honestly, that’s what Congress calls us), who worked in America’s nuclear weapons complex.
-Now retired on the edge of the southwest’s Gila National Forest with my husband, cats, llamas, and dog, I’m a volunteer firefighter and writer of science fiction novels and science inspired poetry.
-I also blog on science news that strikes my fancy.
+Kate Rauner is an engineer and Cold War Warrior (honestly, the US Congress said so) who worked in America’s nuclear weapons complex.
+Now retired on the edge of the southwest’s Gila National Forest with her husband, cats, llamas, and dog, she’s also a volunteer firefighter and writer of science fiction novels and science inspired poetry.

 Kate says: I worked for over twenty years at the Rocky Flats Plant.
 During the Cold War, I was a Chemical Engineer in a plutonium recycling and purification facility.
 I’ve held plutonium in my hands.
 Not many people can say that.

 After the Cold War fizzled out, I switched to environmental engineering and project planning.

 When the decommissioning of Rocky Flats was complete (it’s a wildlife refuge now), I moved to the copper mines around Silver City, New Mexico, including the Santa Rita mine.
 Santa Rita has been mined since Native Americans collected copper there long before the Spaniards entered Mexico.